 More than 88 percent of these individuals are over the age of 65 and 45 percent are greater than 85 years of age.
 This number is expected to reach 5.3 million people by the year 2030.

 Patients in this population have become sicker over the years and it is estimated that 2 million infections occur in US nursing facilities each year (1).
-Infections in the nursing home population are associated with increased risks of morbidity and mortality, as well as hospitalizations, extended stays at the hospital and considerable healthcare costs.

 Risk factors for infections in the elderly include having indwelling devices, a recent hospital admission, impairments in function and multiple other illnesses.
 As an example, residents with feeding tubes are at risk for aspiration pneumonia, skin and soft tissue infections, and other mechanical complications.